 * Glyfadi: This small beach on the southwestern side of Mykonos is mostly sandy, and it is known as one of the most family-friendly beaches on the island.

-* Fokos: This secluded beach is far from the developed parts of the island, making it a favorite spot for those who wish to get away -for a while- from the civilization.
+* Fokos: This secluded beach is far from the developed parts of the island, making it a favorite spot for those who wish to get away from civilization for a little while.

-* Houlakia: This remote beach north of Mykonos Town is highly pebbled, as well as highly private.
+* Houlakia: This remote beach north of Mykonos Town is full of pebbles, as well as highly private.
 Secluded from the island’s tourist spots, Houlakia offers total isolation.

-* Kalo Livadi: This fully-organized beach offers exotic waters, sandy beach and colorful umbrellas.
-It's one of the longest beaches on the island and it is popular for the endless parties and events.
+* Kalo Livadi: This fully-organized beach offers exotic waters, a sandy beach and colorful umbrellas.
+It's one of the longest beaches on the island and it's popular for the endless parties and events.

 * Kapari: One of the few unorganized beaches in Mykonos, Kapari is a great place to enjoy the beauty of nature.
-Though it is close to Mykonos town, the beach is rarely crowded so put your towel where ever you want!
+Although it is close to Mykonos town, the beach is rarely crowded so put your towel wherever you want!

-* Korfos: Located in close proximity to the Mykonos town, this windy beach is a favorite spot among surfers and windsurfers.
-Large waves and green waters make a beautiful scenery.
+* Korfos: Located in close proximity to Mykonos town, this windy beach is a favorite spot among surfers and windsurfers.
+The large waves and green waters create a beautiful scenery.